 Here’s a very brief introduction to each hypothesis:

 Other unproven contributors to food allergy include vaccinations.
-Peanut oil is not an ingredient in any US licensed vaccine listed by the Centers for the Disease Control and Prevention (CDC).
 There is no research that supports a causative relationship between vaccinations and peanut allergies.
 In fact, Children’s Hospital of Philadelphia (CHOP) specifically states on their Vaccination Education Center website that peanut oil, as some people suggest, is not used as a part of vaccinations.
-The CDC provide excellent information on vaccines at their website, especially regarding their benefits, ingredients, and safety.

 Finally, it is important to note that genetics also likely plays a part in food allergy development.
 Whether a stand-alone predisposition toward allergy or a matter of gene expression being influenced by environmental factors, researchers continue to try to understand how individuals’ genes influence food allergies.
 There are many unknowns about how and why food allergies develop.
 Researchers cannot answer that question definitively.